Sciencethebird/IMR_autocollector/README.md

 This project allows you to collect RGB, depth, mask of objects automatically using GAZEBO and ROS

-## Tutorial
-this tutorial will walk you through the following topics:
+This document will walk you through the following topics:
 - Project Setup
 - How to run this project
 - Code Explained